IlliaMishakin/exchange_rate/README.md

 This web application fetches exchange rate data from the National Bank of Ukraine and writes it to a Google Sheet.
 ## Requirements

-To run this application, make sure you have the following Python libraries installed:

 - Flask==2.2.5
 - google-api-python-client==2.99.0
 - google-auth-oauthlib==1.1.0